mikyll/apisix-plugin-template/README.md

 ### Installation

-To install the plugin in APISIX there are 2 methods:
+To install custom plugins in APISIX there are 2 methods:

 - placing them alongside other built-in plugins, in `${APISIX_INSTALL_DIRECTORY}/apisix/plugins/` (by default `/usr/local/apisix/apisix/plugins/`);
 - placing them in a custom directory and setting `apisix.extra_lua_path` to point that directory, in `config.yaml`.